 Step 3 is pretty easy!
 Write down three things that you are grateful for every day.
 It changes your brain chemistry.
 Start your morning off focusing on what you are grateful for and why.
 I’m grateful for my health, Chloe and my husband, Daniel.
 That’s what keeps me going and keeps my brain focused on the right thing.

 I have a challenge for you!
-Please join us for one week in meditating, focusing on gratitude (write it down) and exercising.
+Every day for one week I’d like you to meditate, focusing on gratitude (write it down), and exercise.
 Please let me know how it goes!

-We want to help you increase your mindfulness and decrease your monkey mind, so we are offering 20% off the purchase of our Relaxation, Focus & Memory Training MP3 download found at our MindWorks store.
+We want to help you increase your mindfulness and decrease your monkey mind, so we developed our Relaxation, Focus & Memory Training MP3.
 This guided meditation will teach you how to tap into the power of your brain to enhance your overall wellness and relaxation.
 I know you will find it very helpful.